Mold and Moisture

 Many people want to test their home for mold.
 In most situations, MDH does not recommend mold testing.
 There are several reasons for this:

-3. Any mold growing inside is a problem it does not matter what specific type of mold is present - MDH recommends that you consider any type of mold growing indoors a potential health hazard.
+3. Any mold growing inside is a problem it does not matter what specific type of mold is present - Consider any type of mold growing indoors a potential health hazard.
 It doesn’t matter if it is black, red or green, any mold indoors is a problem.

 There are rare situations where testing may be valuable.
 For some circumstances, testing may confirm mold growth or document clean-up has met expectations.
 In these cases it is important to use a skilled investigator who will interpret the results for you and help you reach a decision.
 Testing should never be a substitute for a good visual inspection.